lpatmo/cb-links/README.md

 Background: [CodeBuddies.org](http://codebuddies.org) is a community of independent code learners who share knowledge on Slack and schedule “silent” or “non-silent” Google Hangouts to co-work on personal projects, pair program, or help each other master tutorials.
 Sharing knowledge is fun and helps us master new material faster.
 The project is free and open-sourced on Github.

 ##What is this project?
 [http://links.codebuddies.org](http://links.codebuddies.org) is an archive of resources.
-The project is separate from the [hangouts platform](http://hangouts.codebuddies.org).
+The project is separate from the [hangouts platform](http://hangouts.codebuddies.org) and is free and open-sourced as well.

 In its simplest form, the platform lets people submit links to resources, and add recommendations to the submitted links.